laubsterboy/national-weather-service-alerts/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added Feature: NWS Alerts XML is now cached, when possible, to speed up page loads.
+* Improvement: NWS Alerts XML is now fetched using CURL if server support is available.

 = 1.1.1 =
 * Fixed: Bug fix that prevented the alerts from auto-updating using AJAX.
 * Improvement: The plugin activation process is simplified and should work on all web hosts.